Leave Yourself an Out Safety Talk

 Other Examples of “Leaving Yourself an Out” at Work

-There are many scenarios that can be referred to that result in injury that are totally avoidable if the individual avoided the line of fire altogether or left themselves an out.
+There are many scenarios that result in injury which are totally avoidable if the individual avoided the line of fire altogether or left themselves an out.
 Two common examples:

 - Dropped loads.
-Workers inadvertently or carelessly put themselves at risk to be struck-by a lifted load.
 Workers should never put themselves in a position where a load can strike them if it falls.
 They should also consider giving extra space for whatever the work task is in case conditions change or something fails and the load drops in a way that is not expected.

 - Working around vehicles or equipment.
 All too often employees find themselves in a position where an operator of a piece of heavy equipment or a driver of a vehicle does not see them.
 The problem with this scenario is that when the individual does not have an “out” they will be struck.
 If you have an out, even if you find yourself in the line of fire, you may be able to escape danger and avoid serious injury or worse.